By-Laws of the International Institute for FRP in Construction

 Article 13 Newsletter

 - The Newsletter Editor shall be the Editor-in-Chief of the official newsletter of the Institute.
-The Editor can appoint several Associate Editors to assist him in the running of the newsletter.
+The Editor can appoint several Associate Editors to assist with the running of the newsletter.

-- Each member of the Council, during his six-year term, is expected to contribute at least two articles to the newsletter.
+- Each member of the Council, during their six-year term, is expected to contribute at least two articles to the newsletter.

 Article 14 Finance